Skip to main content

 • Server URL — this will look like a web address, except it will say rtmp:// or rtmps:// at the beginning.

-• Stream Key — this is like a password, so that Ecamm Live can identify you and establish a connection with the streaming server.
+• Stream Key — this is like a password, so that Ecamm can identify you and establish a connection with the streaming server.

 Stream Key Login and Password